 Guidebooks provide you with a route to see the sites, including the Basilica, cathedral, fortress, palaces, and plazas.
 Don’t miss the Plaza des Armas, the location of dozens of new and used bookstalls with titles that you would never see in the U.S. I bought a pictorial book about Che Guevara, with a photo of him smoking a cigar on the cover, to complement the box of cigars as a gift.

 We had several enjoyable gustatory experiences in Old Havana, some restaurants very modern and chic; others were more authentic in décor or local flavor.
 One of our favorites was lunch at Café Rosa.
 We sat at a table at a floor-to-ceiling open window to be up close to the couple dancing the tango to a four-piece combo, mesmerized by their intricate, smooth footwork and the sublime expressions on their faces.

 One of the most thrilling experiences was the continual sight of pre-1960 American cars cruising the streets.
 Some of these jewels have been refurbished as taxis with foreign parts from Russia and China under the hood, and others looked glued together with a Bondo cement-like material.
 Still, the overall effect on the senses was mind-bending.
 How beautifully stylized automobiles were before aerodynamics and fuel efficiency became concerns!

 That night, we walked along the Malecon for about a mile to return to the raucous Carnaval festivities.
-I saw my first tropical outdoor “ice skating” rink, with dozen of mostly young people on ice skates skimming clumsily over a rink make of hard plastic.
+I saw my first tropical outdoor “ice skating” rink, with dozens of mostly young people on ice skates skimming clumsily over a rink made of hard plastic.